ubihazard/probook-4x30s/README.md

 Full HD and HD+ screens
 -----------------------

-If your laptop‘s screen resolution is higher than standard HD, – 1600×900 or 1920×1080, – anything higher than 1366×768 or 720p, add the following to `config.plist` under `DeviceProperties/Add/PciRoot(0x0)/Pci(0x2,0x0)`:
+If your laptop‘s screen resolution is higher than standard HD, – 1600×900 or 1920×1080 (anything higher than 1366×768 or 720p), – add the following to `config.plist` under `DeviceProperties/Add/PciRoot(0x0)/Pci(0x2,0x0)`:

 ```xml
         <key>AAPL00,DualLink</key>